-Since 2008, I am a moderator for an online, Greek, mathematical forum which is supported by the universities of Aegean and Ioannina, Greece.
-You can often find me writing articles or explaining concepts there.
+Since 2008, I am a moderator for an online, Greek, mathematical forum.
+You can often find me writing articles or explaining concepts there (in Greek).

 While not considering myself an artist of any sort, I support processing and enjoy writing visualizations in it.

 When I arrived at the US, I started a new blog, on which I comment to anything I find interesting.
 My co-author there is Alexis Anagnostakis, graduate of the Universite Pierre et Marie Curie and former student at AMDC.

 Last but not least, I am a member of the society of industrial and applied mathematics.